 Tenchi, which means "heaven and earth," was composed by Joe Kimura, who was responsible for revitalizing St. Louis Osuwa Taiko in 1996 and leading it from 1996 to 2000.
 Tenchi, originally inspired by the fast rhythms in San Jose Taiko's piece, "Free Spirit," features drummers playing high pitched shimedaiko and low pitched chuudaiko, thus inspiring the name.
 This piece features fast hands, precise motions and improvisational solos.

 Three RabbitsJoel Balestra

-Three Rabbits is inspired by Japanese tales of the moon rabbit.
+Three Rabbits is inspired by Japanese tales of the rabbit one can see in the face of the moon.
 Three rabbits (the oodaiko players) chase each other and dance as they pound mochi (the oodaiko).